jaylaellis01/Make-A-Rhyme/README.md

 * Unable to mess up order of rhyme boxes on first read through

 ### Known bugs and defects
-* Coming back to rhyme page with previously filled boxes from the quiz, cause the illustration to disappear and the reappear after a few seconds.
+* Occasionally, coming back to rhyme page with previously filled boxes from the quiz, causes the illustration to disappear and the reappear after a few seconds.

 # Install Guide